Yankees vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Yankees Recent Betting Performance

-- In five games over the last 10 matchups when favored by oddsmakers, the Yankees have a record of 3-2.
+- The Yankees have played as the underdog in five of their past 10 games and have gone 2-3 in those contests.

-- In their last 10 games with a total, the Yankees and their opponents have failed to hit the over four times.
+- In their last 10 matchups with a total posted by sportsbooks, the Yankees and their foes are 5-4-1 when it comes to hitting the over.

-- The Yankees have four wins against the spread in their last nine chances.
+- The Yankees are 5-5-0 against the runline over their past 10 contests.

 Yankees Betting Records & Stats

-- The Yankees have been favored on the moneyline 40 total times this season.
-They've finished 26-14 in those games.
+- The Yankees have been underdogs in 19 games this season and have come away with the win eight times (42.1%) in those contests.

+- New York is 2-4 this season when entering a game as the underdog by +125 or more on the moneyline.

+- The Yankees have an implied victory probability of 44.4% according to the moneyline set by sportsbooks for this matchup.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!